Valuation of a Financial Claim Contingent on the Outcome of a Quantum Measurement: Existence of Pricing Operator

 This is because the projection operators associated with an orthonormal basis commute and hence by Axiom (2) the sum of the prices of the projection operators must equal the price of the sum of the projection operators.
 But the latter sum gives the identity operator, which offers a risk-free payout of unity.
 Thus we obtain a unit discount bond, for which the price is $P_{0T}$ by Axiom (3).
 Gleason's theorem \cite{gleason} can now be applied to the problem and it follows that there exists a state $\hat q$ such that the price of any claim of the form $\hat \Lambda$ is given by

 Now, any contract $\hat X_T$ can be constructed as a linear combination of orthogonal pure projection operators with positive coefficients.
 Since these operators commute, Axiom (2) implies that the price of such a contract will be given by the sum of the prices of its elements, and this gives us \eqref{pricing formula}.
-The fact that the ``pricing" operator $\hat q$ must be equivalent to the ``physical" state $\hat p$ follows as a consequence of Axiom (1), which ensures that the price of a positive contract $\hat X_T$ vanishes if and only if $\hat X_T$ is concentrated on the null space of $\hat p$. $\Box$ The key point here is that we do not assume {\it a priori} the existence of a pricing state.
+The fact that the ``pricing" operator $\hat q$ must be equivalent to the ``physical" state $\hat p$ then follows as a consequence of Axiom (1), which taken with \eqref{pricing formula} ensures that for any positive contract $\hat X_T$ we have ${\rm tr} ( \hat p \hat X_T) = 0$ if and only if ${\rm tr} ( \hat q \hat X_T) = 0$. $\Box$ The point here is that we do not assume {\it a priori} the existence of a pricing state.
 The idea rather is to prove the existence of such a state under the {\it prima facie} much weaker assumptions implicit in our axioms.
 The requirement that the pricing function is linear when it is applied to any commuting family of A-D securities coupled with the assumption that the price of a one-period discount bond is known allows us to deduce that the pricing function takes the form \eqref{pricing formula}.
 In the case of a finite-dimension Hilbert space, the associated projective Hilbert space takes the form of a complex projective space $\mathbb{CP}^{n-1}$ equipped with the Fubini-Study metric \cite{BH2001}.
-Gleason's theorem shows that any map $f: \mathbb{CP}^{n-1} \to [0,1]$ with the property that $\sum_{j=1}^n f(\lambda_j) = 1$ for any set of $n$ points $\{\lambda_j\}_{j = 1, 2, . \, . \, . \, n} \in \mathbb{CP}^{n-1}$ that are maximally distant from each other under the Fubini-Study metric necessarily takes the form $f(\lambda) = \langle \bar \lambda | \hat q |\lambda \rangle / \langle \bar \lambda |\lambda \rangle $ for some positive operator $\hat q$ with trace unity.
+Gleason's theorem shows for $n \geq 3$ that any map $f: \mathbb{CP}^{n-1} \to [0,1]$ with the property that $\sum_{j=1}^n f(\lambda_j) = 1$ for any set of $n$ points $\{\lambda_j\}_{j = 1, 2, . \, . \, . \, n} \in \mathbb{CP}^{n-1}$ that are maximally distant from each other under the Fubini-Study metric necessarily takes the form $f(\lambda) = \langle \bar \lambda | \hat q |\lambda \rangle / \langle \bar \lambda |\lambda \rangle $ for some positive operator $\hat q$ with trace unity.
 The principle of no arbitrage (``no free lunch") then implies that $\hat q$ is equivalent to $\hat p$.

 It should be noted that the physical state $\hat p$ refers to the state of the quantum system upon which measurement of a given physical observable determines the payment made under the terms of the financial contract.
 Thus $\hat p$ can be used to calculate the probability distribution of the payout, but gives no information about the price, except that minimal statement which is mandated by the absence of arbitrage -- namely, that the price should be zero if and only if the probability of a payout greater than zero is zero.